Wong Xiang Yi

 She is notable for her artwork related to "Boy's Love" (BL).
 Due to the Influence by the Japanese comics "BL", Wong expresses her dissatisfaction on the current society's gender differentiation system with her brushes, showing the desire for Utopian love.

 Wong's artwork are published and appreciated in numerous exhibitions, held in Hong Kong, Taipei and London respectively.
 With her distinctive style and perspectives, Wong also gains the recognition by the industry and wins significant awards.

 Background

 Wong Xiang Yi was born in Malaysia but instead, she studied and grew up in Hong Kong and Taiwan.
 Therefore, she is deeply affected by different culture of arts from different places.
 In Malaysia, there are limited resources for her to know more about art.
 When she started her bachelor's degree in Fine Arts in Hong Kong, she earned a brand new way of understanding and exploring art due to the different culture and social value.
 Besides, she was able to reach the information related to Japanese popular culture, which mainly contributes to shape her value judgement.

 With the support of family, Wong is determined in her art career.
-As a young contemporary artist, Wong has been passionate in devoting and showing her significance to the Hong Kong contemporary art, by participating in exhibitions in Hong Kong throughout the past few years.
+As a young contemporary artist, Wong has been passionate in showing her significance to the Hong Kong contemporary art, by participating in exhibitions in Hong Kong throughout the past few years.